renalmri-org/website.github.io/README.md

 ## How to edit the  website

-The [MRSHub website](https://www.mrshub.org) is generated from simple text files, using the popular static site generator website [Jekyll](https://jekyllrb.com/).
-It is built and served through the free service [Netlify](https://www.netlify.com/).
+The [renalmri.org](https://www.renalmri.org) using generator website [Jekyll](https://jekyllrb.com/).

-The text files that the site is built from live in the 'master' branch of a [GitHub repository](https://github.com/mrshub/mrshub-website/tree/master) of the MRSHub account.
-Whenever the files in this repository are changed, Netlify compiles the Jekyll files and rebuilds the website automatically.
+The text files that the site is built from live in the 'main' branch of a [GitHub repository](https://github.com/renalMRIAlexandra/renalMRIAlexandra.github.io/tree/main).
+Whenever the files in this repository are changed, GitHub rebuilds the website automatically.

-To maintain and update the MRSHub website, you will need to set up two software packages on your computer:
+To maintain and update the renalmri website, you will need to set up two software packages on your computer:
 - **Jekyll** to test changes locally before committing them to the GitHub repository where the website text files live.
 Follow the [Jekyll installation guide](https://jekyllrb.com/docs/installation/) to set up Jekyll.
 - **Git** (and optionally the GitHub Desktop software) to track and commit changes you make in your local copy to the website repository.